beckn/missions/UAI/implementation_guide_knowledge_advisory.md

 **search by topic**

-- The topic to search is specified in the message->item->descriptor->name field.
+- The topic to search is specified in the message->descriptor->name field.

 ```
 {